Estimate your AI wire fraud exposure

 Verification cost

-Send this link to a colleague — it loads the calculator with the same values you entered.
+Send this link to a colleague.
+It loads the calculator with the same values you entered.

 Modeled range: $148K – $520K